Cell Phones...

 CELL PHONE CONTRACT

-Dear ___________________,
+Dear ,

-But with the acceptance of this present comes rules and regulations.
+You are now the proud owner of an iPhone.
+You are a good and responsible 13-year-old, and you deserve this gift.
+But with the acceptance of this present come rules and regulations.
 Please read through the following contract.
-I hope that you understand it is our job to raise you into a well rounded, healthy human who can function in the world, coexisting with technology, who is not be ruled by it.
+I hope that you understand it is our job to raise you into a well-rounded, healthy human who can function in the world coexisting with technology but will not be ruled by it.
 Failure to comply with the following list will result in termination of your iPhone ownership.

 1. It is our phone.
 We bought it.
 We pay for it.
 We are loaning it to you.
 Aren't we the greatest?